open-telemetry/community/guides/contributor/membership.md

-# Community membership
+# Membership, Roles, and Responsibilities

-This doc outlines the various responsibilities of contributor roles in OpenTelemetry.
-The OpenTelemetry project is subdivided into subprojects under (predominantly, but not exclusively) language-focused SIGs (Special Interest Group).
-Responsibilities for most roles are scoped to these subprojects (repos).
+OpenTelemetry is a project by, and for, its community.
+This document outlines the various roles and responsibilities of members, as well as the requirements for achieving each role.
+We encourage you to consider becoming a long-term contributor to the project, and moving up the ladder from member, all the way to maintainer!

-The OpenTelemetry [Governance Committee][] owns this document and process until delegated.
-They can be reached via e-mail <cncf-opentelemetry-governance@lists.cncf.io>.
+## Membership Levels

 | **Role**              | **Responsibilities**                                              | **Requirements**                                                                                                                           | **Defined by**                                                                                                |
 |-----------------------|-------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|